The pros of bicoastal living

-When I left New York City and moved back to the West Coast this past spring, I decided to embrace the fact that I had an opportunity to experience bicoastal life.
+When I left New York City and moved back to the West Coast, I decided to embrace the opportunity to experience bicoastal life.
 Of course, I can’t afford to have a pied-à-terre in the Big Apple.
 But due to my day job, I have to return to NYC at some point for assignments, so I’d like to consider myself a bicoastal New Yorker, if only to soothe my intermittent homesickness for the city.
-Plus, over the past several months, I’ve discovered the pros to bicoastal living.
+Plus, over the past several months, I’ve discovered the pros of bicoastal living.

 It’s hard to get stuck in a rut.

 Since the West Coast, East Coast, and every region in between has a completely different vibe and way of life, bi-coastal living reduces the chance of getting stuck in a rut.
 Even when we get into a daily routine, switching environments immediately offers a significant change of pace – perfect for those of us who prefer a bit more spontaneity.

 Any foodie will totally appreciate bicoastal living, as they can explore more than one food scene on a regular basis.
 While I love New York City’s pizza, pasta, bagels, hole-in-the-wall restaurants, and Shake Shack, it’s always nice to come back to the west coast for the most amazing seafood, sushi, and Polynesian goodies.
 If anything, I always miss reasonably-priced wild Alaskan salmon and oversized manapua (a larger version of char siu bao) when I’m living on the east coast.